The Jean-Marie Tjibaou Cultural Center, New Caledonia

 Program of activities

-Along with the permanent exhibition focused on culture, contemporary art and heritage of the Kanak people and, in a broader sense, of Melanesian populations, the Jean-Marie Tjibaou Cultural Center features a program of activities and events which includes temporary exhibitions, site-specific art installations, concerts, film screenings, theatrical performances, dances, festivals, local markets of food and craft objects, educational programs, creative workshops, and special events.
+Along with the permanent exhibition focused on the culture, contemporary art, and heritage of the Kanak people and, in a broader sense, of Melanesian populations, the Jean-Marie Tjibaou Cultural Center features a program of activities and events which includes temporary exhibitions, site-specific art installations, concerts, film screenings, theatrical performances, dances, festivals, local markets of food and craft objects, educational programs, creative workshops, and special events.

-Detail of the wooden facades of the hut-like pavilions; picture by David takes photos
+Detail of the wooden facades of the hut-like pavilions; photo by David takes photos

 Views of the center from the lagoon and the north; photos Gérard

 Cover image: the Jean-Marie Tjibaou Cultural Center in Nouméa, New Caledonia; photo Gérard.